 The hope for future drugs

-Currently, there are five FDA-approved Alzheimer's drugs that treat the symptoms of Alzheimer's — temporarily helping memory and thinking problems in about half of the people who take them.
+Currently, there are five FDA-approved Alzheimer's drugs that treat the symptoms of Alzheimer's — temporarily helping memory and thinking problems — with a sixth drug available globally.
 But these medications do not treat the underlying causes of Alzheimer's.

 In contrast, many of the new drugs in development aim to modify the disease process itself, by impacting one or more of the many wide-ranging brain changes that Alzheimer's causes.
 These changes offer potential "targets" for new drugs to stop or slow the progress of the disease.
 Many researchers believe successful treatment will eventually involve a "cocktail" of medications aimed at several targets, similar to current state-of-the-art treatments for many cancers and AIDS.
 Sign up for our weekly e-news and stay up-to-date on the latest advances in Alzheimer's treatments, care and research.